Wednesday, April 29, 2026

 This session gives the opportunity for First Nations participants to hear how ICMM’s new commitments on engagement, rights, benefit-sharing, and cultural heritage may play out—and gauge how far those commitments align with First Nations’ own expectations for future mining projects.

-Session 5 – Panel: Critical Minerals, Critical Decisions: First Nations as Partners and Owners
+Session 5 – Paper Presentation: Critical Minerals, Critical Decisions: First Nations as Partners and Owners

 Canada’s critical‑minerals industry is already a major economic force, with even faster growth ahead.
 This panel presents the First Nations Major Projects Coalition’s (FNMPC) new report and sets out practical ways for First Nations to plug into the value chain, from exploration and extraction to processing, recycling, and owning infrastructure.